 Advanced Level Contemporary Modern

-Rotating teachers: Odessa Uno, Aisha Reddick, Sol dela Rosa
+Rotating teachers: Odessa Uno, Aisha Reddick, sol dela rosa

 Wiggle It Wednesdays

-Beginning Level Contemporary Modern, first 3 Wed. of each month
+All Levels Level Contemporary Modern, first 3 Wed. of each month

 Movement Enthusiast

-all levels improvisation, 4th Wed. of the month
+All Levels Improvisation, 4th Wed. of the month

-Rotating teachers: Alyssa Rose, Joyce Lien Kushner, Zaquia Mahler Salinas
+Rotating teachers: Alyssa Rose, Zaquia Mahler Salinas

 Drop In, Spiral Out